DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/messagebus_producers.md

 ## Description

-A datsource plugin is simply a `AbstractMessageBusProducerPlugin` subclass designed to link hermes-server with any message bus.
+A datasource plugin is simply a `AbstractMessageBusProducerPlugin` subclass designed to link hermes-server with any message bus.

 It requires methods to connect and disconnect to message bus, and to produce (send) events over it.